 Heuristics: simplicity trumps complexity

-So system 1 regularly leads us astray (remember the riddles in the previous chapter!).
-The reason for this is that it uses heuristics.
-Heuristics are simple rules of thumb that generally produce good results, but sometimes can be misleading.
-They are natural selection’s solution to finding as much relevant truth about the environment as possible in as cheap a way as possible.
-System 1 is an approximating system: is uses simples rules to track as much relevant truth as possible.
-But, while reasonably effective, it is therefore also fallible.
+Thus, system 1 regularly leads us astray (remember the riddles in the previous chapter!).
+The reason for this is that it makes use of heuristics.
+Heuristics are simple rules of thumb that generally produce good results, but can sometimes also be misleading.
+They are natural selection’s solution to finding the most relevant possible truth about the environment in the most ‘cost-effective’ manner.
+System 1 is a system of approximation : is applies simple rules to subtract as much relevant truth as possible.
+And yet, althougheasonably effective, it is therefore also more fallible.

-The use of heuristics leads, for example, to the availability bias (e.g. the fact that we are inclined to think that deaths from shark attacks are more common than deaths caused by dislodged aircraft components since the former is easier to imagine because they get more media attention – see previous chapter – problem 7).
-In this case, the heuristics we apply unconsciously and automatically is: 'The easier it is to recall or imagine an event, the more likely that event is'.
-That is often true but not always.
+The application of heuristics gives rise, for example, to the availability bias (e.g. the fact that we are inclined to think that deaths from shark attacks are more common than deaths caused by dislodged aircraft components, since the former is easier to imagine than the latter, because it often gets more media attention – see previous chapter – problem 7).
+In this case, the heuristic we apply unconsciously and automatically is: 'The easier it is to recall or imagine an event, the more likely that event is'.
+This is often true, but certainly not always.

 Error management

-System 1 can therefore be misleading because it replaces complex reasoning processes that require a lot of information (e.g. statistical calculations) with simple reasoning processes that can be carried out in a split second.
+As such, system 1 can be misleading, because it replaces complex reasoning processes that require a lot of information (e.g. statistical calculations) with simple reasoning processes that can be carried out in a split second.
 It does so to enable us to come to conclusions in a quick and economical way.
 In some cases, however, system 1 has been manufactured by natural selection in a 'deliberately' misleadingly way.
 Remember that the 'purpose' of natural selection is not truth, but survival and reproduction of the organism.
-Since some mistakes are more expensive than other mistakes (more threatening to survival and reproduction), natural selection will primarily try to avoid the costly mistakes.
-To do so, it is willing to make more mistakes that are less threatening.
+Since some mistakes are more ‘expensive’ than other mistakes (i.e. more threatening to survival and reproduction), natural selection will mostly attempt to avoid these costly mistakes.
+To this end, it is willing to make more mistakes that are less threatening.

-Compare it with a fire alarm.
+We might compare it to a fire alarm.
 The alarm can make two errors: it can go off and signal that there is a fire when there is no fire (a false positive) or fail to go off when there actually is a fire (a false negative).
 The second error obviously has more serious consequences than the first one.
-That is why fire alarms are adjusted in such a way that they go off too easily (e.g. when smoking a cigar in the room) to make sure that they will definitely not produce a false negative.
-The goal of the architect of the fire alarm is not to keep the total number of errors (both false positives and negatives) as low as possible, but to keep the cost of errors as low as possible.
-So, in order to avoid the costly false negatives, it yields quite a few false positives.
+That is why fire alarms are designed in such a way that they go off too easily (e.g. when smoking a cigar in the room) to make absolutely sure that they will not generate a false negative.
+The goal of the maker of the fire alarm is not to keep the total number of errors (both false positives and negatives) as low as possible, but to keep the cost of errors as low as possible.
+As such, to avoid the costly false negatives, it yields quite a few false positives.

 The same goes for system 1.
 Natural selection has not designed it to be as accurate as possible, but to avoid costly mistakes.
-For that purpose it is prepared to make a larger total number of mistakes.
+For that purpose, it is prepared to make a larger total number of mistakes.
 That phenomenon is known as 'error management' (Tversky & Kahneman 1974, Haselton & Buss 2000).
-A good example of this is the tendency of men to overestimate the interest that members of the opposite sex have for them.
+A good example of this is the tendency of men to overestimate the interest that members of the opposite sex have in them.
 Evolutionary, this makes sense.
-Since the cost of a missed opportunity for reproduction is much higher than the cost of a fruitless attempt to seduce, natural selection ‘wants’ to avoid errors of the first type and is therefore prepared to make more errors of the second type (Haselton & Buss 2000).
+Since the cost of a missed opportunity for reproduction is much higher than the cost of a fruitless attempt to seduce, natural selection ‘wants’ to avoid errors of the first type and is therefore prepared to make more errors of the second type (Haselton & Buss, 2000).